midas-network/covid19-smh-research/README.md

 [here, for the metadata file](./model_metadata/README.md), and [here, for the abstract file](./model-abstract/README.md)

-## Disparities Round
+## Heterogeneities Round

-We observed disparities in COVID-19 outcomes by sociodemographic factors such as age, location, race/ethnicity, occupation, and socioeconomic status, yet most epidemiological models do not account for structural heterogeneities that contribute to differential transmission and severity risk among these groups.
+We observed heterogeneities in COVID-19 outcomes by sociodemographic factors such as age, location, race/ethnicity, occupation, and socioeconomic status, yet most epidemiological models do not account for structural heterogeneities that contribute to differential transmission and severity risk among these groups.
 This round